Hoang Tu Duy

 Hoàng Tứ Duy (also known as Duy "Dan" Hoang) is a Vietnamese-born American democracy activist.
-He is currently the spokesperson for Viet Tan, an unsanctioned political movement in Vietnam.
+He is currently the executive director for Viet Tan, an unsanctioned pro-democracy political movement in Vietnam.
 Before becoming a full-time democracy activist, he worked as an investment banker for over 10 years.
 He has testified before US Congressional committees on human rights issues and written for the Wall Street Journal, Asia Times Online and leading Vietnamese-language publications.

 He currently lives in Washington, D.C.

 Early life and career

 Born in Saigon, he left Vietnam in April 1975 at the age of three.
 He holds a B.A. from the University of California, Davis and an MBA from the University of Chicago.

 He was a principal financial officer at the International Finance Corporation, the private-sector arm of the World Bank, where he was responsible for IFC's local currency financing programs in Asia and Eastern Europe.
 He was hired to head Deutsche Bank's investment banking activities in Vietnam in 2007.
 However, he was reportedly denied entry by government authorities.

 He has a long history of organizing for the Vietnamese community, actively serving as board member and organizer.

 He is a co-founder and former National Co-chair for the Vietnamese American National Gala (VANG), a national annual celebration of Vietnamese heritage and pride.

 He is a co-founder of VOICE, a non-profit organization that focuses on advocacy for the protection of Vietnamese refugees, as well as addressing other issues confronting the conscience of our community.

 He also served on the board of Vietnamese-American Public Affairs Committee, a grassroots organization aiming to empower Vietnamese Americans through civic engagement.
 As a VPAC member, he testified before the House Committee on Ways and Means about US-Vietnam trade relations.